Irek-h/Irek-h/README.md

 - ⚡ Fun fact:
   - Not only I work in AWS, but also I can predict the weather with clouds
   - Hitchhiked from Poland to Greece and Split
+  - Had an episode (6 years) as a professional League of Legends player https://lol.fandom.com/wiki/Iluzjonist
 <!--
 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ireneusz-opalinski/)
 [![gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:ireneusz.opalinski.work@gmail.com)